photoprism/photoprism/README.md

 We spent weeks asking organizations like [The Prototype Fund](https://prototypefund.de/en/) for help and also tried to cooperate with companies like Mapbox and Cewe.
-Some conversations were good without leading to a sponsorship yet, others were a waste of time.
 You would think it's easier to get a few dollars with [our background](http://docs.photoprism.org/en/latest/team/) and [working code](https://demo.photoprism.org/).